CivicTechTO/tor-councilmatic/README.md

-# Chicago Councilmatic
+# Toronto Councilmatic

-Keep track of what Chicago City Council is doing.
+Keep track of what Toronto City Council is doing.

 ## Setup